Asynchronous Opinion Dynamics in Social Networks: Introduction

 Note that $\moveV[t]{v} = \posV{v}{t+1} - \posV{v}{t}$ if $v$ is chosen in step $t$, and hence $\|\moveV[t]{v}\|_2$ denotes the distance the agent moves when activated in step $t$.
 The \emph{influence network} $\CG{t}$ in step $t$ is given by the social network $G$ restricted to edges that have length at most $\eps$.
 More formally, it is defined as $\CG{t} = (V,\Et{t})$, where $e = \{u,v\} \in \Et{t}$ if and only if $u \in \Nv[t]{v}$, i.e., $\|\posV{e}{t}\|_2 \leq \eps$.
 We define the \emph{state} of a HKS $\HKS$ at time $t$ as $S_t = \stateHKS[t]$ and it refers to the positions of the agents at that specific time.
 If clear from the context, we omit the parameter $t$.
 For a fixed state $S$, the term $\Nv{v}$ denotes the influencing neighborhood in this state.

 We are interested in the expected number of steps that are required until the HKS reaches a $\delta$-stable state, which is a natural stability criterion defined by Bhattacharyya and Shiragur~\cite{BhattacharyyaS15}.
-A HKS is in a \emph{$\delta$-stable state}, if and only if each edge in the influence network has length at most $\delta$.
+A HKS is in a \emph{$\delta$-stable state} if and only if each edge in the influence network has length at most $\delta$.
+Intuitively, in such a state each agent has a small incentive to further revise the opinion.
+Hence, it is reasonable to assume that such states represent a stable configuration of the system.
+Strictly speaking, however, in a $\delta$-stable state the HKS might not be stabilized \emph{entirely} in the sense that agents are unable to achieve further improvement by a deviation \emph{at all}.
+If agents would continue to revise their opinions, the HKS might subsequently be able to leave the $\delta$-stable state.
+Put differently, not all such states are attractive.
+We note, however, that this is a condition shared by the vast majority of approximate stability or equilibrium concepts defined in the literature.

 We call the number of steps to reach a $\delta$-stable state the \emph{convergence time} of the system.
+To track the progress towards convergence, we define the following potential function for any state $S=\stateHKS$ of a $d$-dimensional HKS $\HKS$: